German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 A large number of dog breeds have roots in the country, including many working dogs.

-Ultimately, German dog breeds come in all types of colors, sizes and temperaments.
-Just take a look at 25 popular German dog breeds and you’ll see what we mean.
+Ultimately, German dog breeds come in all types of colors, sizes, and temperaments.
+Just take a look at these 25 popular German dog breeds and you’ll see what we mean.

 1. German Shepherd

-Consistently one of the most popular dog breeds in the United States and much of the world, the German Shepherd is a true dog lover’s dog.
+Consistently one of the top dog breeds in the United States and much of the world, the German Shepherd is a popular and beloved dog breed by many.

 The Dachshund continues to be one of the most popular dog breeds in the world today.
 With an adorably long body accompanied by short, tiny legs, the breed’s unique appearance has won over legions of fans.